 One lesson I've learned from experience, discussions with our pediatrician and websites with advice I trust, is that positive incentives and reinforcement are always ultimately more successful.
 Think about it– the one thing a child can control is when and where she or he goes to the bathroom.
 You definitely don't want to establish a pattern where your child is afraid to go, or is holding back for some reason.
 Those habits can be extremely difficult to break and the solution can involve letting your child sit on the toilet with a book after every meal for as long as it takes– or even, as recommended by our pediatrician, using an iPad for entertainment.
 Thank goodness those days are over.
-When it happened to us, it was very difficult to get to school on time!
+When our daughter took to the toilet with the iPad, it was very difficult to get to school on time!

 Lucky & Me has a wonderful assortment of boys' boxer briefs and boys' briefs in fun colors which many customers say their boys are eager to wear and which provide just the right incentive for boys who are ready for potty training.
 Lucky & Me also has a wide variety of girls' underwear, from fancy girl panties like the Lily Briefs to the bright and colorful Gracie Briefs.
 They also have girls' bike shorts and girls' leggings in super soft modal fabric.
 Both styles come in white and fun colors and the leggings really pop in a bright stripe and Hearty Party print.